bhuvangolhar/Data-Structures-and-Algorithms/OOPS/oops_definition.md

                      another class.
 It supports code reusability and establishes a parent-child relationship between classes.

-4) **Encapsulation :** Encapsulation means binding data and methods into a single unit (class) while restricting direct access to data.
-It improves security and maintains control using access modifiers.

 5) **Polymorphism :** Polymorphism means the ability of an object to take many forms.
 It is achieved in Java through method overloading (compile-time) and method